JiarongQian/Evaluating-GPT-5-Based-AI-Agents-in-Medicine/README.md

 - **Jing Huang** - University of Pennsylvania
 - **Lichao Sun** - Lehigh University

-**Affiliations:** Lehigh University, University of Pennsylvania, Mayo Clinic, Harvard Medical School, Massachusetts General Hospital, Stanford University, University of Florida
+**Affiliations:** Lehigh University, University of Pennsylvania,University of Florida, Mayo Clinic, Harvard Medical School, Massachusetts General Hospital, Stanford University
 ## Introduction

 Large language models (LLMs) are increasingly being augmented with reasoning and tool-use capabilities, creating a spectrum of AI systems from simple chatbots to autonomous agents.
 This rapid evolution has fueled visions of Artificial Super Intelligence (ASI) revolutionizing medicine, yet the true gap between current systems and this future remains unquantified.